 When you visit Dental Excellence of Greenhaven, we will work to the best of our ability to provide you with the highest quality of dental care and do so in a way that is relaxing and comfortable.
 By offering laser dental treatments, we eliminate the vibration, heat and pressure that generally causes discomfort during dental procedures.
 In fact, we even offer fillings without the need to use a drill.
 Laser dentistry is used in our office so that we can achieve our goal of keeping you comfortable.
 The technology is continuing to change and improve so if there are procedures that we are still using traditional dental tools for, we expect all or most of them to eventually be done using lasers.
-For now, we have implemented the use of lasers in our procedures to place dental veneers, fillings, crowns, dental implants, to whiten teeth, and treat gum disease, among others.
+For now, we have implemented the use of lasers in our procedures to place dental veneers, fillings, crowns, dental implants, and treat gum disease, among others.
 If you want to learn more about how we use laser technology currently, call Dental Excellence of Greenhaven and schedule an appointment with our dental office.

 Questions Answered on This Page